 My process of creation is one of active reflection and release.
-I begin by meditating on an idea or experience.
+I engage with the concepts I am attempting to work through by meditating on an idea or experience.
 Then slowly, I begin to transfer those thoughts onto a visible medium; line by line, frame by frame, and layer by layer.
 I use plastic based polymers, alcohol suspensions, and other synthetic products to create my pieces.
-Each layer supports the next by creating chemical bonds that trap and suspend the pigments inside.
+Each layer supports the next by creating chemical bonds that envelop and suspend the pigments inside.
 Going back and forth I remove any aberrations or distracting elements by cutting, sanding or covering, before reevaluating the piece and adding on to it again.
+The transformational nature of each piece is reflective of the fluid evolution that I experience during its creation.
+To have these impressions manifest as art, facilitates my own acceptance of the originating ideas and encounters.
+With each piece I am validating my own perceptions and fears while simultaneously evolving with them.

 I was born in Kings County, New York, on a beautiful winter morning.
 In 1997, I served as part of the United States Armed Forces.
 It was during that time that I first started using the creation of art to ease the stresses in my life.
 I wanted to know and do more than I was currently able to.
 That's when I began to pursue a formal education in arts communication.

 Pursuing that education, is when I first began working with epoxies and polyurethanes.
-Still undeveloped, I earned an Associate in Fine Arts degree in 2011 for my photographic creations.
-While my photography was exhibited and published in local newspapers, I continued to researched and experiment with polymers.
-In 2014, I began my journey toward a Bachelor's degree and changed my primary focus to sculpture.
+Still undeveloped, I earned an Associate in Fine Arts degree in 2011 for my surreal and impactful photographic and digital work.
+I continued to research and experiment with polymers and pigments while my photographic skill continued to develop.
+That experimentation lead me to begin using hand drawing, illustration, and painting techniques in order to strengthen my understanding of manipulating wet/dry pigments while they are in a liquid state.
+In 2014, I began my journey toward a Bachelor's degree and changed my concentration to sculpture.

-Outside of my formal education I also began studying with The Arcanum, a New Zealand based artist mentorship program.
-Under the mentorship of Jessica Lark I studied the formal relationship of creation and expression as a healing tool, studying the emotional and psychological impacts of color, shape, and perspective in image creation.
+Outside of my formal education I also study with The Arcanum, a New Zealand based artist mentorship program.
+Under the mentorship of Jessica Lark, I studied the formal relationship of creation and expression as a healing tool, studying the emotional and psychological impacts of color, shape, and perspective in image creation.

 2017: Unnamed, Bottega Gallery, Wilmington, NC - Addie Wuensch